 First Past the Poll is a blog focused on polling analysis, election forecasting, and political statistics more broadly.
 Created in August 2018, the site aims to tell data-driven stories in an easy to understand, unbiased manner.

 First Past the Poll is run by Bradley Wascher (me).
 Think of this as a collection of my political science research during the second half of college and beyond — my undergraduate thesis was literally a summary of my experiences with this blog.

 I graduated from Western Kentucky University with a bachelor’s degree in politics and statistics, and from Georgetown University with a master’s degree in government.
-At Western Kentucky I appeared on the university’s political science podcast and analyzed survey data for the school, and at Georgetown my capstone project forecasted the 2020 presidential election using state-level approval ratings and down-ballot election results.
+At Western Kentucky I appeared on the university’s political science podcast and analyzed survey data for the school, and at Georgetown my capstone project forecasted the 2020 presidential election using a Bayesian blend of state-level approval ratings and down-ballot election results.
 While my first true love in political science will always be traditional polling methodology, I also embrace trying innovative new approaches for surveys and models alike.